ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IFuelModelKeroseneCEA.rst

 IFuelModelKeroseneCEA
 =====================

-.. py:class:: IFuelModelKeroseneCEA
+.. py:class:: ansys.stk.core.stkobjects.aviator.IFuelModelKeroseneCEA

    object

    Interface used to access the options for Kerosense - CEA fuel for a thermodynamic a jet engine model.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IFuelModelKeroseneCEA

 Overview
 --------